Engin-Boot/pong-stage-muskan01/Stage0/Start_the_game.md

   Given - Menu appears:
   Press S to start the new game
-  Press esc to exit the game
+  Press E to exit the game

   When - Player presses S